What's the meaning of the phrase 'Spin doctor'?

-A political press agent or publicist employed to promote a favourable interpretation of events to journalists.
+A 'spin doctor' is a political press agent or publicist employed to promote a favourable interpretation of events to journalists.

-This is of American origin and came about during the 1980s, when the need for 'sound bites' became pressing enough to require a new class of publicist to provide them.
+This expression originated in America and came about during the 1980s, when the need for 'sound bites' became pressing enough to require a new class of publicist to provide them.
+Many of the early citations of the phrase in print refer to the political campaigns of Ronald Reagan.
 The earliest printed references are from that period, For example, this from The New York Times, October 1984:

 "A dozen men in good suits and women in silk dresses will circulate smoothly among the reporters, spouting confident opinions.
 They won't be just press agents trying to impart a favourable spin to a routine release.
 They'll be the Spin Doctors, senior advisers to the candidates."

 So, why 'spin'?
-For the derivation of that we need to go back to yarn.
-We know that sailors and other storytellers have a reputation for spinning yarns.
+Well, there are two candidates (and another at the end which may blow the other two out of the water, so to speak).
+The first theory is that it relates to sailors and other storytellers spinning yarns.
 Given a phrase in the language like 'spin a yarn', we might expect to assume that a yarn was a tall tale and that the tellers spun it out.
 That's not quite right though.
-Until the phrase was coined, yarn was just thread.
+Until 'spinning a yarn' was coined, yarn was just thread.
 The phrase was coined as an entity, just meaning 'tell a tale'.
 That came about in the early 19th century and was first written down in James Hardy Vaux's A new and comprehensive vocabulary of the flash language, in 1812:

 "Yarning or spinning a yarn, signifying to relate their various adventures, exploits, and escapes to each other."